kroonhorstdino/csgo_encounter_prediction/README.md

 ### Do it in one go...

-After setting up the configuration, simply execute the `preprocessing/prepare_dataset.py` for complete parsing, preprocessing and randomization of the .dem files.
+After setting up the configuration, simply execute the `preparation/prepare_dataset.py` for complete parsing, preprocessing and randomization of the .dem files.

+By using the `-config PATH` option, the script will use the specified config.
+Otherwise it will use the default config `config/prep_config.json`

+Verbosity of logging is specified by the option `-v` in stages up to `-vvvv`

 ### ... or one step at a time

-For separate execution of the steps use the appropiately named files in the `preprocessing` folder:
+For separate execution of the steps use the argument option **`-mode`** of `prepration/prepare_dataset.py`:

-- `parsing.js`: Run to parse all .dem files specified in config.
+- `parse`: Run to parse all .dem files specified in config.
 Output is **.csv** files of matches
-- `preprocess.py`: Add and remove all neccesary features of data for training.
+- `preprocess`: Add and remove all neccesary features of data for training.
 Output is **.h5** files of matches
-- `randomize.py`: Randomize all matches and generate chunks as **.h5** files.
+- `randomize`: Randomize all matches and generate chunks as **.h5** files.
 These can be used for training.

-For each program, new paths can be specified so that the default config paths are ignored

-For example: `python preprocessing/parsing.js ../other_dir/other_demo_file_dir/ ./other_parsed_files`
-This input will parse **.dem** files from another folder and put it into another target directory.
-Relative paths can be used.
+Example:

+`py create_dataset.py -mode preprocess -vv -config ./config/special.json`

+With `py create_dataset.py --help` a help page can be displayed.

 ## Hyperparameter search